 The Authority began positioning itself in the first quarter of 2009.
 By April, the Authority had nearly 3.9 million gallons of the 5 million gallon usage, purchased for 2010.
 The performance objective was to establish a 2010 fuel cost at or below \$2.20 per gallon.
-Regular reports and tracking are included in the 2009 and 2010 budget execution.
+Regular reports and tracking are included in the 2009 through 2011 budget execution.
 The overall objective of the program is to decrease energy volatility, increase the certainty of future fuel costs, stabilize and control the budget and finally to lower overall long-term energy costs.

 In 2008, fuel costs were \$19.4 million.
 Using a firm fixed price contract for 2009, those costs were reduced to \$17.4 million.
 For 2010, the budgeted cost for fuel was \$9.39 million.
 Factoring in the shares of home heating oil that was sold, net cost of diesel fuel was \$8.0 million.
+Total diesel fuel costs in 2011 were budgeted at \$11.0 million and projected to end the year under budget at \$10.4 million.
 This meets our objective of stabilizing budgeted costs and then goes on to significantly reduce overall costs.
-All of 2011 and most of 2012 fuel requirements have been hedged and net costs are projected at \$10.9 million and \$12.4 million, respectively.
+All of 2012 and 2013 fuel requirements have been hedged and net costs are projected at \$12.8 million for each year.